hidao80/hidao80/README.md

 #### Profile

 General manager of Okayama Iced Coffee Party.
-He is an IT scullery maid who enjoys building development environments.
+I am an IT scullery maid who enjoys building development environments.

-He is a multi-standardist who believes that there are as many normal, common, and natural things as there are people.
+I am a multi-standardist who believes that there are as many normal, common, and natural things as there are people.

 Creator of [LINE-like backup viewer,](https://hidao80.github.io/LINEBackupViewer/) small-scale SNS grooup, and HermēsToDo, an automated ToDo recommender.